sumitJRVS/Trading_app/README.md

    - This trading REST API SpingBoot Java app is built using micro-services.
 The SpingBoot handles internal dependencies for the app here.
 The app is used to find store stock prices from live/offline market and do trade within account and also buy buy stocks.
     - The user can save its stock data with the account and obtain later market quote in future for its portfolio.
 The account has some basic features to deposit-withdraw funds, create-delete account functions.
-    - The data is obtained by IEX plateform and user need to create an account on the webpage[https://iextrading.com/] and obtain the key to paste it in the environment variable within the app.
+    - The data is obtained by IEX plateform and user need to create an account on the [webpage](https://iextrading.com/) and obtain the key to paste it in the environment variable within the app.
     - To consume Trading REST API we created, use Postman or Swagger v2 webpage(port 80, can be accessible by Http request-webpage-browser/cell)
     -  Ultimately Frontend developers will be able to consume these API via UI efficiently.
 API specifications using `http://localhost:8080/v2/api-docs`
-    - Swagger UI will look like:

->>>>> FIGURE...#1

 ## Quick Start